PsyChip/VOX/content/system.md

 - Origin and destination determination

 **CRITICAL: Location reference interpretation**
-When user says "from here", "from this place", "from current location", or omits origin entirely, treat as {{location}}:
+When user says "from here", "from this place", "from current location", or omits origin entirely, treat as {{city}}:
-- "flights to Berlin" → origin is {{location}}
+- "flights to Berlin" → origin is {{city}}
-- "from here to Paris" → origin is {{location}}
+- "from here to Paris" → origin is {{city}}
-- "find flights from this place to London" → origin is {{location}}
+- "find flights from this place to London" → origin is {{city}}

 **CRITICAL: Handling ambiguous origin cities**
 When the origin city is ambiguous or unclear (e.g., user says "find flights to Berlin" without specifying departure city):